Whiplash (2014 film): Accolades

-The film received the top audience and grand jury awards in the U.S. dramatic competition at the 2014 Sundance Film Festival; Chazelle's short film of the same name took home the jury award in the U.S. fiction category one year prior.
-The film also took the grand prize and the audience award for its favorite film at the 40th Deauville American Film Festival.
+Whiplash received the top audience and grand jury awards in the U.S. dramatic competition at the 2014 Sundance Film Festival; Chazelle's short film won the jury award in the U.S. fiction category in the 2013 festival.
+Whiplash also took the grand prize and the audience award for its favorite film at the 40th Deauville American Film Festival.

-Whiplash was originally planned to compete for the Academy Award for Best Original Screenplay, but on January 6, 2015, the Academy of Motion Picture Arts and Sciences (AMPAS) announced that the film would instead be competing in the Adapted Screenplay category to the surprise of many including Chazelle, due to the short film premiering at the 2013 Sundance Film Festival (one year before the feature film's release), even though the feature film's script was written first and the short was made to attract investors into producing the feature-length film.
+Whiplash was originally planned to compete for the Academy Award for Best Original Screenplay, but on January 6, 2015, the Academy of Motion Picture Arts and Sciences (AMPAS) announced that it would instead compete in the Adapted Screenplay category to the surprise of many including Chazelle, due to the short film premiering at the 2013 Sundance Film Festival (one year before the feature film's release), even though the feature film's script was written first and the short was made to attract investors into producing the feature-length film.
 Although the Writers Guild of America categorized the screenplay as original, AMPAS classed it as an adaptation of the 2013 short version.

 At the 87th Academy Awards, J. K. Simmons received the Academy Award for Best Supporting Actor for his performance, Tom Cross won the Academy Award for Best Film Editing while Craig Mann, Ben Wilkins, and Thomas Curley won the Academy Award for Best Sound Mixing.
-In December 2015, the score received a Grammy nomination, and the film was nominated for the NME Award for Best Film.
+In December 2015, the score received a Grammy nomination, and Whiplash was nominated for the NME Award for Best Film.

 Legacy

 In 2020, it ranked 13 on Empires list of "The 100 Greatest Movies Of The 21st Century" and number 51 on its 2024 list.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 32nd in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In 2024, it topped the list of the Sundance Film Festival's Top 10 Films of All Time as the result of a survey conducted with 500 filmmakers and critics in honor of the festival's 40th anniversary.

-Actors Danielle Brooks, Katie McGrath, and Tramell Tillman have voiced their admiration for the film, with McGrath saying "There isn't one needless second in this film...every frame is perfect."

-To celebrate the film's 10th anniversary, a new 4K remaster of the film was released theatrically on September 20, 2024, following a special anniversary screening at the 2024 Toronto International Film Festival on September 9.
+Actors Danielle Brooks, Katie McGrath, and Tramell Tillman praised the film, with McGrath saying "There isn't one needless second in this film...every frame is perfect."
+For its 10th anniversary, a new 4K remaster of Whiplash was released theatrically on September 20, 2024, following a special anniversary screening at the 2024 Toronto International Film Festival on September 9.

 In June 2025, Tom Bernard, co-President of Sony Pictures Classics, cited Whiplash as among the best films to come from the studio in the 21st century.
 It also ranked number 60 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 19 on the "Readers' Choice" edition of the list.